 Notarized Will in Montreal

-Ms. Mona Salehi, a member of the Chamber of Notaries of Quebec, the professional association of notaries of Quebec and Notarial International Union.
+Ms. Mona Salehi, a member of the Chamber of Notaries of Quebec, the professional association of notaries of Quebec and International Union of Notaries.

 Do you need a notary to draw up your will?
-Contact promptly with Mona Salehi at 514-903-8560
+Contact Mona Salehi promptly at 514-903-8560

 How to change a will?

-To change a will, two options are available to you.
-Make a codicil or make a new will.
-The codicil is recommended for minor changes to a will.
+To change a will, two options are available to you: make a codicil or make a new will.
+A codicil is recommended for minor changes to a will.
 For major changes, it is advisable to make a new will.

 What is the price of a notarial will?

-The price of a will, like any other legal act, varies according to the complexity of the case, the time spent on file, disbursements (costs of publication of the Land Registry, taxes, registration fees for the Register of Wills of the chamber of the notaries, etc.), management and operation fees (employee (s) of the notary, the localization of the place of business, etc.), expertise and experience of the notary.
+The price of a will, like any other legal act, varies according to the complexity of the case, the time spent on the file, disbursements (taxes, registration fees for the Register of Wills of the chamber of the notaries, etc.), management and operation fees (employee (s) of the notary, the localization of the place of business, etc.), expertise and experience of the notary.

-What is happening for a death without a will?
+What happens for a death without a will?

 Upon the death of a person who had no will, his estate will be distributed according to the articles of the Civil Code of Québec.
 So it may happen the deceased’s assets will not be distributed as it would have wished.
 The property will be distributed in certain proportions and according to provisions established by the Civil Code of Québec to his children or their representatives, the surviving spouse, his parents or one of them, his brothers and sisters or their representatives and finally his nephews and nieces.

 I advise you to beware of free wills available on the Web.
-In many cases, the model will not be prepared in accordance with Quebec law and may not respect one or more articles of the Civil Code of Québec.
-Moreover, it should be verified, in which result in costs and delays for your heirs.
+In many cases, the template will not be prepared in accordance with Quebec law and may not respect one or more articles of the Civil Code of Québec.
+Moreover, it will have to be verified, which will result in costs and delays for your heirs.
 In the end, it will be more expensive than a notarial will!